-- clear vocabulary explanations and/or introductory vocabulary work to prepare for a task. - one-to-one interaction and targeted intervention by the teacher. - a specific seat in lessons to meet a sensory or a learning need. - differentiated lesson structure, e.g. more paired/ discussion work or increased mini-plenaries. - extra support in a lesson from an additional adult so that the pupils needs, academic or pastoral are effectively met. - Specialist vocabulary sheets available with phonetic breakdowns and visual representations.
+- use of concrete and pictorial representations during teaching and when working independently to aid their understanding. - clear vocabulary explanations and/or introductory vocabulary work to prepare for a task. - targeted questioning to support pupils in answering questions both orally and in written work. - one-to-one interaction and targeted intervention by the teacher or support staff. - a specific seat in lessons to meet a sensory or a learning need. - specific feedback. - an effective blend of cooperative, independent and teacher-led activities to appropriately challenge and support. - key words and vocabulary identified and discussed. - sentence starter/writing frames a scaffolded lesson structure, e.g. additional modelling, more paired/ discussion work or increased mini-plenaries. - extra support in a lesson from an additional adult so that the pupils needs, academic or pastoral, are effectively met. - post teaching to address any misconceptions.